filipanoscampos/filipamadethis/_posts/projects/2020-01-27-evoraticket.md

     url: "/assets/images/projects/yellowpineapple/mobile.jpg"
     alt: "Yellow Pineapple website on a mobile device"
 ---
 <p>The pineapple is a herbaceous perennial, which grows to 1.0 to 1.5 m (3.3 to 4.9 ft) tall, although sometimes it can be taller.
-The plant takes almost three years to reach maturation.
+The plant takes amost three years to reach maturation.
 It can fruit a total of three times during its lifetime.</p>